Shahaf-F-S/Shahaf-F-S/README.md

 - **Real-Time Crypto Arbitrage Engine:** A low-memory, asynchronous framework for screening, recording, and modeling cryptocurrency data.
 It manages high-level trade chain representations and features an active arbitrage engine.

 ### 🔐 Systems & Security
-- **Remote Orchestration & Automation Engine:** A dynamic Python/JSON-based system for controlling secondary computers.
+- **Remote Orchestration & Automation Engine:** A dynamic and secure system for controlling secondary computers.
 Features include encapsulated shared memory, parallel/sequential command execution, memory manipulation, and remote shell execution.
 - **Browser Forensics Library:** A Python library for securely extracting, decrypting, and collecting sensitive local database data from all major web browsers across Windows, Linux, and macOS.
-- **Executable Binder CLI:** A command-line tool for programmatically binding multiple files into a single executable that can run custom specified commands.
+- **Autonomous Infectious EXE:** A command-line tool for programmatically binding multiple files into a single executable that can run custom commands, and embed itself in other executable files.

 ### 🤖 AI, Vision & Math
 - **Texas-Hold'em Probability Engine:** A full game framework featuring a highly efficient math engine to compute outcomes and success probabilities at any stage.
 Includes computer vision for card detection and seamless web API integration.